leejoonli/code-every-day/log.md

 ## Thoughts

 Learned about building your own docker image using a Dockerfile, pushing to a private repository, deploying through docker, and persisting data through docker volume.
 I need to review what I watched today but next step is to practice.
 The challenge wasn't too difficult and was able to have a single line return statement.
 Saw a solution using key=lambda and need to dig more into that.

+# Day 134 (6/30/2022)

+## Docker

+Practiced Docker commands.

+## Thoughts

+Got pretty sidetracked but ran some basic docker commands.
+Couldn't get the local host working since I don't have GitLab or a template to practice using mongo and mongo express containers.